 Researchers found that children paid attention and responded to both people in the video, but only responded in sync with the partner in the interactive video chat (such as imitating a clap after the person in the video did).
 Likewise, after one week of video chatting, children in the live condition learned social and cognitive information.
 For example, they preferred and recognized someone they had talked with through video-chat and they learned new words and patterns.
 Continue reading →

-“Learning words is an important skill that provides a foundation for children’s ability to achieve academically,” said Brianna McMillan, a doctoral student at the University of Wisconsin-Madison and lead author of the study.
+“Learning words is an important skill that provides a foundation for children’s ability to succeed academically,” said Brianna McMillan, a doctoral student at the University of Wisconsin-Madison and lead author of the study.

 Do your eyes frequently wander off while playing with your baby?
 If you do, it’s time to put the smartphone or any other distractions away when you are in the playroom.
-Locking eyes with your little one and the toys you are both playing with during playtime can actually benefit his or her cognitive development a lot, specifically his or her attention span.
+Locking eyes with your little one and the toys you are both playing with during playtime can actually benefit a lot his cognitive development, specifically his attention span.
 Sustained attention is important because it’s a strong indicator of future success in areas such as language acquisition, problem-solving, and other key cognitive milestones.
-Continue reading →

 1. Prenatal influences: Of all environmental influences on a child’s intelligence, prenatal experience is perhaps the most potent.
-A mother’s health, nutrition, environmental exposure, and emotional well-being all influence the development of a fetal brain.
-High levels of stress hormones negatively interfere with optimal brain development by acting directly and indirectly on both the developing neurons and altering the course of pregnancy.
-If you are pregnant or know someone who is pregnant, suggest a simpler schedule, regular exercise, and the use of relaxation or other methods to maintain stress levels down.
+A mother’s health, nutrition, environmental exposure, and emotional well-being influence the development of a fetal brain.
+High levels of stress hormones negatively interfere with optimal brain development by acting directly and indirectly on the developing neurons and altering the course of pregnancy.
+If you are pregnant or know someone who is pregnant, suggest a simpler schedule, regular exercise, and the use of relaxation or other methods to maintain low stress levels.
 Continue reading →

-If you have been paying close attention to your baby, you have probably noticed that before he can even talk he has been trying to communicate with you.
-Crying, pointing, smiling and laughing are all forms of communication and although at first it can be a guessing game, with time and effort you can identify what your little one means to say.
+If you have been paying close attention to your baby, you have probably noticed that before she can even talk, she has been trying to communicate with you.
+Crying, pointing, smiling, and laughing are all forms of communication and, although at first it can be a guessing game, with time and effort you can identify what your little one means.

-If you wish to understand your baby’s needs and desires with greater ease you could try a personalized version of baby sign language.
+If you wish to better understand your baby’s needs and desires, you could try a personalized version of baby sign language.

 What is baby sign language?

-Complementing language with gestures and signing might diminish the frustration experienced by children who know what they want but still do not have the verbal skills to express themselves.
+Complementing language with gestures and signing might diminish the frustration experienced by children who know what they want, but still do not have the verbal skills to express themselves.
 Signing with babies is a promising and interesting field for research.
-Preliminary findings have identified that perhaps being attuned to their little one’s gestures motivates parents to be more mindful of their baby’s unique forms of communication leading to a decrease in miscommunication and therefore supports a healthy attachment.
+Preliminary findings have identified that being attuned to their little one’s gestures motivates parents to be more mindful of their baby’s unique forms of communication, leading to a decrease in miscommunication and, therefore, supports a healthy attachment.

 We are used to reading different studies and articles on the best way to parent a child.
 However, there is actually very little evidence that suggests that a particular parenting style is optimal.
 So, what is the the key to enhance a child’s chances for success?

-The experiences in the first two years of life have the power to alter a child’s future.
+The experiences during the first two years of life have the power to alter a child’s future.
 This window of opportunity is critical.
-There are several things that can be done to enhance a child’s chances for success – high quality education, motivating teachers, opportunities, access to good mental health services, etc.
+There are several things that can be done to enhance a child’s chances for success –high quality education, motivating teachers, opportunities, access to good mental health services, etc.

-A parenting strategy is not going to define a child’s future.
-Rather, learning about your baby’s psychological development has the potential to improve parenting skills.
-The key is reaching a higher audience so parents all over the world can engage in effective quality interactions.
+A parenting strategy is not going to define a kid’s future.
+But learning about your baby’s psychological development will help you improve your parenting skills.
+The key is to reach a higher audience so parents all over the world can engage in effective quality interactions.
 Media technology is an effective way to deliver information on a grand scale and greatly intervene in people’s lives.
 Continue reading →